valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 ### Function configuration components

-Each plugin action received from the back-end must have a corresponding function configuration component in your front-end.
-Implementing these components works in much the same way as implementing the plugin configuration component, so I will not go into as much detail as before.
-The only difference is that function configuration component does not have to provide a configuration title.
-Below is sample code for our sample plugin action with the id `'sample-action'`:
+Each plugin action received from the back-end must have a corresponding function configuration component in the front-end.
+Implementing these components works in much the same way as implementing the plugin configuration component, The only difference is that function configuration components do not have to provide a configuration title.
+Below is sample code for the sample plugin action with the id `sample-action`:

 #### **`sample-action-config.ts`**
 ```typescript